 - Make sure you get enough sleep on a regular basis.

-- If you work from home, set a regular time to end your work for the day, if possible.
+- If you work from home, create a well-organized COVID-19 workplace and set a regular time to end your work for the day, whenever possible.

 4. Updating Knowledge & Access to Resources